Durability – Powder coating is extremely long-lasting, resistant to chipping, scratching, fading and corrosion.

 Our powder coating services involve applying a powder made of fine particles and resin to a surface using an electrostatic charge.
 The result is a uniform, durable and high-quality finish.

-We offer industrial screen printing for parts and equipment used in the medical, industrial, electronic, telecommunications, appliance and military industries.
+We offer industrial finishing for parts and equipment used in the medical, industrial, electronic, telecommunications, appliance and military industries.
 We offer complete service, from prototype to production.

 Practically all powder coatings are not hazardous waste by definition of the Resources Conservation and Recovery Act regulations (RCRA).
 Disposal methods for waste powder are the same as for non-hazardous wastes, in most states.
 However, there may be some exceptions and your powder supplier should be contacted regarding proper disposal.
 Always renew disposal needs with the local authority having jurisdiction over your facility location.